AdobeDocs/experience-manager-65.en/help/sites-deploying/osgi-configuration-settings.md

 * **Target Path** to define where a request to " `/`" will be redirected to.

-There are [two UIs](/help/sites-authoring/select-ui.md) available in AEM:
+There are two UIs available in AEM:

-* the touch-optimized UI has been introduced
+* the touch-enabled UI is the standard UI
-* and the classic UI is still fully operational
+* and the deprecatd classic UI is still fully operational

 Using AEM Root Mapping you can configure the UI that you want to have as the default for your instance:

-* To have the touch-optimized UI as the default UI the **Target Path** should point to:
+* To have the touch-enabled UI as the default UI the **Target Path** should point to:

   ```
      /projects.html